3.3 Functionality and development of the quality system

 Haaga-Helia’s participatory culture became obvious in the interviews.
 The audit team got an impression that both the staff and students feel that their opinions are heard and taken into account, and that their opinions and wishes had an impact.
 For example, the student organization members told the audit team that they had proposed ways to improve the possibilities for international students to find jobs in Finland and proposed more excursions in English.
 The student representatives told the audit team that both issues are currently being considered because of their initiative.
 The staff also gave Haaga-Helia mainly positive feedback in the interviews and workshops.
 The teachers described the situation in the following way: wishes are listened to and taken into consideration, opinions are heard and there is a high level of trust.

 The personnel survey from 2021 indicates that the whole staff is committed to high quality development of their expertise and continuous improvement.
-The audit team had the clear impression that autonomy of work, open culture and team teaching is appreciated by the staff.
+Based on the audit, autonomy of work, open culture and team teaching is appreciated by the staff.

 Teachers seem to be quite independent when deciding what and how they teach.
-Nevertheless, the audit team recommends Haaga-Helia to make sure that this independence does not decrease the quality of teaching.
-There were signals on this also in the interviews, described as follows: “as the teachers can teach what they want, the quality of teaching is not necessarily equal.”
-The audit team received wishes concerning more contacts between colleagues and getting to know new and competent colleagues.
-Possibilities to meet with colleagues from other substance areas was mentioned in the interviews several times as well as sharing of good practices within and between campuses and teams.
-The interviewees also hoped for more time to settle into the new organization, for bringing the change procedure to a successful end and to improve change management.
+Nevertheless, the audit team recommends Haaga-Helia to make sure that this independence does not have a negative impact on the quality of teaching.
+There were some signals on this in interviews: “as the teachers can teach what they want, the quality of teaching is not necessarily equal.”
+Some interviewed staff members wished for more contacts between colleagues and getting to know new and competent colleagues.
+Possibilities to meet with colleagues from other subject areas was mentioned in the interviews several times as well as sharing of good practices within and between campuses and teams.
+The interviewees also hoped for more time to settle into the new organization, bringing procedures concerning change to a successful end and to improve change management.
 In this regard, Haaga-Helia still has work to be done.

 The new organization was established partly to increase openness and to prevent silos.
 The audit team considers that reaching these aims is still in progress and Haaga-Helia should put more effort especially in improving communication and cooperation between competence areas, responsibility areas, and campuses.
 However, a participatory operating culture creates good conditions for achieving these goals.